ElectricalGang

 • The application of this device will be from schools to industries.

-What is the principle of ammeter and voltmeter?
+What is the principle of an ammeter and voltmeter?

 The voltmeter is connected in parallel to measure its voltages, while the ammeter is connected in series to measure its amperage.
 In the heart of most analog meters is a galvanometer, an instrument that measures current flow using the movement or bend of a needle.